 For its One Nine Elms project, McGee was appointed by Dalian Wanda for the demolition of the existing Market Towers buildings, with works beginning in May 2014 and completing by April 2015.
-This work led to the company receiving a Bronze CCS National Site Award in 2016, as well as a silver Green Apple Environment Award.
+This work led to the company receiving a silver Green Apple Environment Award.
 Click on the following link to read McGee’s account of this achievement.

 Following the main demolition works, McGee was then engaged with the enabling and early works package in conjunction with Balfour Beatty Ground Engineering and this work was expected to complete during the summer of 2017.

 Outlining the project, Project Manager Chris Foulser said:

 “The end result of the development will see over 50 storeys of skyscraper soar into the sky, offering residents unrivalled views of London’s most famous landmarks, including The Shard, London Eye and Westminster Abbey.
 One Nine Elms will set a new standard for the city, offering luxurious private apartments alongside a world-class five-star hotel.”